vnieder/Astronomy-FITS-Pipeline/README.md

 ![image](./static/test.png)

-- Pipeline produces both seeing profiles and cumulative flux plots of both target and comparison star.
+- Pipeline produces both seeing profiles and cumulative flux plots of target and comparison star.
 ## Some CSV Functionality Underway
 - CSV files of measurements (built by standalone pipelines) can also be analyzed via the csv_functionality script.
 - This can be utilized for testing purposes as well as confirmation of pipeline accuracy.